smart-needle-manual/system_integration/setup_and_launch.md

 ### &nbsp;&nbsp;&nbsp;&nbsp; (2) remove the OpenIGTLink bridge currently used for ROS-Slicer communication
 ### &nbsp;&nbsp;&nbsp;&nbsp; (3) validate the accurcay of the updated workflow.

-Degrees of Freedom in Plan-Insert-Check Cycle
+#### *The rest of this tutorial follows Linux-specific (Ubuntu 22.04) directions, but the general rules are applicable to other systems.
+Others are welcome to add directions for other systems to this document, but please include your contact information or links to relevant sources--and sections--for follow-up.*

-## Install and Source ROS2 - Follow the Links Below if using Ubuntu 22.04
+## Install and Source ROS2
 ### Installation: https://docs.ros.org/en/humble/Installation.html
 ### Sourcing: https://docs.ros.org/en/humble/Tutorials.html
 ## Install and Compile Slicer
 ### https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#getting-started
-#### *The rest of this tutorial follows Linux-specific (Ubuntu 22.04) directions, but the general rules are applicable to other systems.
-Others are welcome to add directions for other systems to this document, but please include your contact information or links to relevant sources--and sections--for follow-up.*
 ### &nbsp;&nbsp;&nbsp;&nbsp; 1.
 Review System Requirements.
 Slicer will work with any Linux, Windows, or Mac system released &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; prior to the current date.
 Pay attention to the recommended hardware configuration and system- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;specific installers.
 Use a stable release.
 ### &nbsp;&nbsp;&nbsp;&nbsp; 2.
 Install Slicer:
 ### """